repomatic.github package

 Generate a collapsible metadata block from CI context.

-Uses Metadata to read GITHUB_* environment variables and returns a markdown <details> block containing a table of workflow metadata fields.
+Reads the GITHUB_* environment context from md and returns a markdown <details> block listing the workflow metadata fields.

 Return type: